Middle School Curriculum Guide

 - carrying out lab practices properly and safely

-These skills will be carried out and practiced throughout the units of “Ecology and the Environment,” as well as “Cells and Genetics.”
+These skills will be carried out and practiced throughout the units of “Cells and Genetics” as well as “Ecology and the Environment.”
 Through hands on experiences, students begin to understand the complexities of how ecological and biological systems work.
 With this systems approach to learning, students analyze parts of systems, interactions between elements of a system, and begin to gain a deeper understanding of how the living and non-living worlds are interconnected.

 The Harriet Roffman Sunrise Garden, a name given to our middle-school garden, is used as an outdoor lab/classroom.
 An easily accessible outdoor lab not only allows students to make direct connections to the content taught throughout the year, but it also builds a sense of community.